vprchlik/Kestrel/README.md

 **18.3×**, and the comparison carries a known measured bias toward
 Whimbrel: the D-0075 `/init` neighbor-table round trip adds 2.87 ms to every Linux row, published in the exhibit.
-This is what single-purpose structure buys under stated conditions, not a "fastest OS" claim.
+This is what single-purpose structure buys under stated conditions.

 Two more measured results: